aballano/kursor/README.md

 ))
 ```

-#### Note that since DB tables usually hold more than one type, the returned value types of foreach will be `Any?` so casting is needed in order to use the values
+#### Note that since DB tables usually hold more than one type, the returned value types of foreach will be `Any?` so casting is needed in order to use the values.

 Because of that you can also access by position by index, assuming that the value is not null: